Best 8-Foot Pool Tables in 2026: The Home Standard

 Where to Buy

 Slate tables are rarely a good Amazon purchase.
 They weigh 600-900 lbs and require professional installation (leveling the slate, waxing the seams, stretching the cloth).
-Most reputable dealers (Olhausen, Brunswick) sell through authorized local dealers who include delivery, setup, and leveling in the price.
+Most reputable dealers (Olhausen, Brunswick) sell through authorized local dealers who include delivery, professional setup, annual leveling, and full warranty registration in the price.

 Check local first.
-A local dealer who installs the table and relevels it for free in the first year is worth $200-$300 more than a shipped table you have to figure out yourself.
+A local dealer who installs the table, relevels it for free in the first year, and troubleshoots any problems is worth $200-$300 more than a shipped table you have to figure out yourself.

 For MDF tables (Fat Cat, Mizerak), Amazon is fine.
 They come in boxes, assembly is manageable with two people and 2-3 hours, and you don’t need a professional.